george24601/notes/mgmt/build_team.md

 “If your work on project Y keeps going well, we’re going to allow you to choose your next assignment based on which language you’re most interested in using/learning.”

 A new team member who says, “I want to be the department’s principal architect” may have his head in the clouds a bit, but you might be able to find a small, one-man project and say, “start by architecting this and we’ll take it from there.”

+Humans are wired for teamwork, and the possibility of contributing to the creation of something larger in cooperation with others can, in itself, create an engaging workplace.

+So work to create the feeling of teamwork, in such a way that everyone feels they’re working together and contributing to the whole.
+This will increase the attachment that your team feels to their work, and their working environment.

+ we, as leaders, are here — first and foremost — to serve our organizations.
+This may sound obvious, or even inevitable, but in our experience, it’s neither.
+In more traditional organizations, the service ethic flows in the opposite direction; that is, the organization is set up to serve its leaders, not the other way around.

+To live Servant Leadership effectively; we start with the view that we are going to treat our staff as our “customers.”

+Rather than just look at how to engage employees, it’s also helpful to look at how to lose them, and do the opposite.

+when someone quits they are effectively saying, “I no longer believe in this company”.
+What’s worse is that what they were originally thinking was, “I’m bored”.

+You ask, “Are you bored?”
+Even if you don’t have a gut feeling, it’s a good question to randomly ask your team.
+When I ask, I look you straight in the eyes and if you can’t stare me in the face and answer, I’m going to keep digging until you look me in the eye.
+Remember, the goal here is to discover boredom before they know it, and the act of a simple question might be just the mental impetus they need to see the early signs in themselves.

+They’ll tell you halfway through your 1:1 and they won’t use the word bored.
+They’ll say something innocuous like, “…and I really don’t know what to do next,” and you’re going to blow right by the most important thing they’ve said in a while because you’re worried about your next meeting.

+Let them experiment.
+Let them obsess.
+Let them scratch that itch.
+If there is no project on their plate that you know is engaging them, create time for them to explore whatever they want to obsess about.
+I absolutely guarantee there is an investigation somehow related to their work that they are dying to tinker with.
+The business justification for this wild-ass effort is likely not obvious, so I’ll define it: the act of exploration is as valuable as the act of building.
+Exploration is hard to justify because it’s hard to measure.
+When exploration is complete, you often have nothing to hold up to your project manager to explain or justify the expenditure of time.
+Here’s what you tell them, “My job isn’t just building product; I also build people.”

+a daily set of distractions courtesy of exhausting people will pull your engineer away from their work.
+Random meetings, phone calls, interviews.
+These 30- to 60-minute tasks feel transactional and brief and there is no way you can fully remove a team member from them, but you manage them.
+Similar to crap work, it’s your job to evenly spread the load of daily noise across the team.
+More importantly, it’s your job to remember that productivity costs surrounding these micro-tasks aren’t just the 30 minutes necessary to get them done, it’s the context-switching tax involved in stopping their work, preparing for the task, doing the task, and then rebuilding the context regarding the work that floats their boat.